Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Before we discuss the costs, it’s essential to understand what defines a microinverter system.

 Every solar system has an inverter that converts the DC (direct current) power to AC (alternating current) power.
-The inverter does this because the sunlight the solar panels harvest is immediately converted to DC power, but your home appliances, lighting, and everything else runs on AC power.
+The inverter does this because the sunlight the solar panels harvest is output as DC power, but your home appliances, lighting, and everything else runs on AC power.

 A microinverter is just what is sounds like: an inverter, but micro.
 It’s a smaller piece of technology, an inverter, that is mounted on the underside of each solar panel.
 Every solar panel has its own microinverter.
 This is different from a string inverter system where the inverter is usually mounted on the side of the house where it converts DC power to AC power.